 If you want to break through your bench press plateau you need to implement specific bench press accessories that are targeted at your weak areas within the range of motion.

 To identify your weak areas, look to where you have a sticking point when you’re pressing a maximal weight.
+(Note: I wrote a separate article on what to do if you’re weak in the middle of the bench press).

 A sticking point is characterized by a deceleration of bar speed, and once the bar slows down or stops it’s much harder to regain upward momentum.